zuri-training/Animation-Library---Team-92-Repo/ReadMe.md

 ## Contribution
-pull request is the way to go and make sure to use standalized class-names.
+ Pull request is the way to go and make sure to use standalized class-names.

-**You can view more about the Moov documentation on the [website](https://tallman98.github.io/Moov-Product/)
+**You can view more about the Moov documentation on the [website](https://tallman98.github.io/Moov-Product/)**

 ## Web App Features

-### Authenticated User:
+Authenticated User:
     1.Full access to the platform
     2. Allow users download library
     3. Allows users embed in their code (either by import, embed, or package manager installation)